top of page

 Although Think Time is entered by VUGen during recording, it is often unrealistic.

-For example, if a tab or button is to be pressed, the think time would be short, whereas if text such as a description or a name is required, then the think time should be much longer
+For example, if a tab or button is to be pressed, the Think Time would be short, whereas if text such as a description or a name is required, then the think time should be much longer

 Response Time NFR Column